qzhang503/proteoQ/README.md

 dat_dir <- "c:\\The\\First\\Example"
 ```

 PSM table(s) in a `csv` format will be exported by the users from the [Mascot](https://http://www.matrixscience.com/) search engine.
 I typically set the option of `Include sub-set protein hits` to `0` with my opinionated choice in using the principle of parsimony.
 The options of `Header` and `Peptide quantitation` should be checked to include the search parameters and quantitative values.
-The `filename(s)` of the export(s) will be taken as is.^[The default file names begin with letter `F`, followed by six digits and ends with `.csv` in file name extension.]
+The `filename(s)` of the export(s) will be taken as is.

 It is possible for the same peptide sequence under different PSM files being assigned to different protein IDs when [inferring](https://www.ncbi.nlm.nih.gov/m/pubmed/21447708/) proteins from peptides.
 To avoid such ambiguity in protein inference, I typically enable the option of `Merge MS/MS files into single search` in [Mascot Daemon](http://www.matrixscience.com/daemon.html).
 If the option is disabled, peptide sequences that have been assigned to multiple protein IDs will be removed when constructing peptide reports.